Houston Lawyers for Tip Pool Violations

-At the law office of Shellist Lazarz Slobin LLP, our employment law attorneys hold employers financially liable for tip pool violations.
-If you believe your employer wrongfully distributes proceeds from a tip pool to non-tipped employees or themselves, contact tip pool violations lawyers at Shellist Lazarz Slobin LLP today.
+At the law office of Shellist Lazarz Slobin, our Houston tip pool violation attorneys hold employers financially liable for tipping pool violations in Texas.
+If you believe your employer wrongfully distributes proceeds from a tip pool to non-tipped employees or themselves, contact tip pool violations lawyers at Shellist Lazarz Slobin today.
 A Houston employment lawyer from our firm can answer those questions.

 In order to comply with FLSA requirements, employers must tell servers tips will be used to meet minimum wage requirements.
 Additionally, a server must regularly earn at least $30 per month in tips.
 Lastly, servers must be allowed to keep all of their tips, unless there is a tip pool for other tipped employees.
 When employers use a tip pool to pay non-tipped employees or when they take tips for themselves, they are in violation of FLSA requirements and liable for damages.